Proximity & Buffer Analysis: Python Workflows & Scalable Pipelines

 from scipy.spatial import KDTree

-# Extract valid coordinates (filter out None/empty geometries first)
+# Extract valid point coordinates (filter non-Point or invalid geometries first)

 # Build spatial index